agray998/nplqakf-labs/LABS/labs06/lab6.md

-# Lab 6 - Security
+# Lab 6 - Policy and Governance

 ## 6.1 Setup the Namespaces